 1 Peter 4:10-11 10 As each has received a gift, use it to serve one another, as good stewards of God’s varied grace: 11 whoever speaks, as one who speaks oracles of God; whoever serves, as one who serves by the strength that God supplies—in order that in everything God may be glorified through Jesus Christ.
 To him belong glory and dominion forever and ever.
 Amen.

 As we steadily grow through our knowledge of God and the Bible, experiencing transformation in attitudes, motivations, and actions, we will start to take ownership of the precious truths of God.
 We will be consistently filled with the Spirit and the word of Christ will dwell in us abundantly (Cf. Ephesians 5:18-21; Colossians 3:15-17).
 Our hunger for God and His righteousness will become insatiable.
 We will display perseverance as a general characteristic of life because we have heard the teaching of Jesus Christ and have put it into practice.
-As “engaged” members,we are established in the faith and have been tried and proven in the fires of life and ministry (Cf. James 1:2-5).
-Through these experiences we have developed as servant leaders and have shown ourselves to be lovingly committed to ministry in and through Nor’wood Bible Church.
+As “engaged” members, we are established in the faith and have been tried and proven in the fires of life and ministry (Cf. James 1:2-5).
+Through these experiences we promote the authority of Jesus Christ and show ourselves to be lovingly committed to ministry in and through Nor’wood Bible Church.
 We can be greatly aided to engage in gospel communication by the following studies and books.
 (More could be given, but this is a start.)

 - Foundational Truths (Nor’wood Bible Church)